agileactors/academy-node-workshop/README.md

 ## Branch description

-In this branch we will introduce the EventEmitter class and the available timers in Node.js
+In this branch we will introduce the http module

 ## Branch Tasks

-1.
-2.
+1. 2.
 3.

 ## Covers

-- EventEmitter
-- Node.js timers
+- http module